-Producer profile: Domaine des Comtes Lafon
+Producer profile: Domaine des Lambrays

 The Napoleonic laws of equal inheritance mean that vineyard ownership has slowly been divided again and again through the generations.